chenr24-ICS/chenr24-ICS.github.io/essays/use_of_AI_reflection.md

 - Generate similar practice WODs for extra practice
 - Understand design patterns and different approaches to a solution

-# Impact on Learning and Understand
+# Impact on Learning and Understanding

-The incoporporation of AI significantly impacted my learning throughout ICS 314.
-In many examples, mmy comprehension of the topic were always strengthened by AI, whom provides explanations that are direct, simplified, and relevant to my work.
-Concepts like React, TypeScript, and Next.js with Prisma were clear to me after AI broke the topics down into smaller digestible explanatoins.
-This enhanced my understanding and reduced the load that came with the introduction of many tools.
+The incorporation of AI significantly impacted my learning throughout ICS 314.
+In many cases, my comprehension was strengthened by AI, which provided explanations that were direct, simplified, and relevant to my work.
+Concepts like React, TypeScript, and Next.js with Prisma became clearer after AI broke the topics into smaller, digestible explanations.
+This enhanced my understanding and reduced the cognitive load that came with learning many new tools.

-Although AI enhanced my understanding of the topic, my heavy reliance on away also came with challenges at times.
-AI sometimes made learning feel too assisted and made me feel that I understood the solution but not the underlying reasoning until I revisited the material independently.
-Even so, the overall effect on comprehension and skill development was positive, especially in areas where documentation alone felt overwhelming.
+Although AI enhanced my understanding, heavy reliance on it also presented challenges.
+AI sometimes made learning feel overly assisted, giving the impression that I understood a solution without understanding the underlying reasoning until I revisited the material independently.
+Even so, the overall effect on comprehension and skill development was positive, especially where documentation alone felt overwhelming.

 # Practical Applications

+AI is widely regarded as an important implementation tool across many fields.
+Beyond computer science, in finance LLMs are tracking economic trends and making predictions; AI is also used in social media marketing and other domains.
+The effectiveness of AI in real-world software engineering comes from its speed and relatively low operational cost.
+This is why AI is commonly used across many professional domains and projects.

+# Challenges and Opportunities

+One of the main challenges of AI is the risk of overreliance: because AI can provide quick, polished information, it can discourage deeper investigation and understanding of the material.
+Another limitation is occasional inaccuracies or hallucinations, such as misreading a line or failing to account for new framework versions.

+Despite these challenges, there are clear opportunities to improve AI for software engineering education.
+Tutorials and activities can use AI to explain concepts and, rather than giving answers immediately, guide users toward a deeper understanding.
+One potential future feature is real-time feedback where an LLM analyzes typing behavior and coding habits to generate a concise "summary review" with suggestions for improvement.

+# Traditional vs AI-Enhanced Learning

+Traditional learning methods like lectures, readings, and daily tasks build foundational understanding and problem-solving skills.
+These methods promote long-term retention of material, discipline, and critical thinking.

+AI-enhanced approaches offer immediacy and adaptability.
+AI can explain concepts in multiple ways, show alternative solutions, and provide problem-specific explanations.
+Engagement is often higher because feedback is instant, which traditional methods do not necessarily provide.

+I believe the most effective learning combines both approaches.
+As technology evolves, people should adapt to use those technologies.
+Traditional learning methods exist because they work; thus, it is important to use the best of both worlds to optimize learning.

+# Future Considerations

+AI is set to play a major role in software engineering and education moving forward.
+LLMs will likely become smarter, faster, and more accurate with future development and investment.
+It is important for institutions to define boundaries and limitations to ensure AI does not encourage poor learning habits.
+The end goal should be for students to use AI as a standard tool rather than a shortcut to learning.

+# Conclusion

+Overall, AI significantly shaped my experience in ICS 314.
+It helped me understand concepts more quickly, debug with clearer explanations, and code with greater accuracy.
+Although there are challenges with accuracy and the temptation to rely on AI too heavily, the benefits outweigh the drawbacks when AI is used properly.

+Moving forward, I believe AI should remain integrated in ICS 314, but with clear guidelines on when and how to use it.
+It all comes down to balancing traditional learning methods with newly emerged AI technologies used as tools that elevate learning.